Pop Culture Madness!

 A journalist named Walter Duranty wrote a series of reports denying that mass starvation in Ukraine (the Holodomor) was taking place.
 For that, he won the 1932 Pulitzer Prize in correspondence.
 To this day, the New York Times still refuses to relinquish the award.

-11-year old Albert Pierrepoint wrote "When I grow up I would like to be the Official Executioner."
-Following in his father's footsteps, he went on to hang 435 people between 1932 and 1956 in England.
+11-year-old Albert Pierrepoint wrote, “When I grow up, I would like to be the Official Executioner.”
+Following in his father’s footsteps, he hung 435 people between 1932 and 1956 in England.

-While digging for gold in the San Pedro Mountains located in Wyoming, two prospectors found a mummy of a small person.
-Rumors came about the mummy whether if it was a hoax, a baby, or an ancient "little person".
+While digging for gold in the San Pedro Mountains in Wyoming, two prospectors found a mummy of a small person.
+Rumors came about the mummy, whether it was a hoax, a baby, or an ancient “little person”.
 The mummy was lost and is still missing to this day.

-Eleanor Roosevelt may have had had a 30 year intimate relationship with writer Lenora Hickok from 1932-1962.
+Eleanor Roosevelt may have had a 30-year intimate relationship with writer Lenora Hickok from 1932-1962.

 Firsts and the Biggest Christmas Gifts